Hrovatin/Hrovatin.github.io/README.md

-# Data science blog on things that do not get published
+# Data science blog on topics that don't get published

 Find out more on the
 <a href="https://hrovatin.github.io/" target="_blank">website</a>.